Logotel/devops-challenge/README.md

 - Provide and document a mechanism for scaling the service and delivering the application to a larger audience
 - Describe a possible solution for CI and/or CI/CD in order to release a new version of the application to production without any downtime
 - Create an endpoint to handle an healthcheck, and describe what kind of tools is better to use to monitor the health status.
+- Create a strategy to deploy the storage/media directory keeping in mind that files can be added by the application (see api/generate-image endpoint).

 ## General guidance

 - We recommend using this repository as a starting point, you can clone it and add your code/docs to that repository
 - Please do no open pull request with your challenge against this repository
-- Submission of the challenge can be done either via your own public repository or zip file containing .git folder-
+- Submission of the challenge can be done either via your own public repository or zip file containing .git folder.